 Employers may offer short-term disability coverage, long-term disability coverage, or integrate both of these as part of a competitive employee benefits package.
 When purchasing individual disability insurance coverage, you should ask:

 Health insurance helps you pay for medical services and sometimes prescription drugs.
 Once you purchase insurance coverage, you and your health insurer each agree to pay a part of your medical expenses.
 These amounts are usually a certain dollar amount or percentage of the expense.

 You can get health care coverage through:

 a group coverage plan at your job or your spouse/partner's job

-When choosing among different health care plans, you will need to read the fine print and ask a lot of questions, such as:
+Read the fine print when choosing among different health care plans.
+Also ask a lot of questions, such as:

 Do I have the right to go to any doctor, hospital, clinic, or pharmacy I choose?